PBGPL Banner

 How to detect gas leak

-Smell.
-We add a distinctive, sulfur-like, rotten egg odor so you can detect even small amounts of natural gas.
-However, DO NOT rely only on your sense of smell to detect the presence of natural gas.
+• Smell: We add a distinctive, sulfur-like, rotten egg odor so you can detect even small amounts of natural gas.
+Note: Do not rely solely on your sense of smell.

 Do & Don't for CNG